raspberrypilearning/3D-scene/en/step_3.md

 --- task ---
 Add a backdrop of your choice.
 Don't worry too much as you can change it at any time as you develop your idea.

-**NEW SECTION AND COLLAPSE
-Note: objects which are already drawn onto a Backdrop cannot be individually programmed.
+Note: objects which are already drawn onto a backdrop cannot be individually programmed.
 Choose a simple backdrop with just a few or no objects drawn on it or design your own background.
 This will give you more freedom as you go on to develop your project by animating your scenery.**

 --- collapse ---
 ---